Oxalis polyphylla

 Oxalis polyphylla, the finger sorrel, is a species of flowering plant in the family Oxalidaceae.
+The flower color is variable from lilac to deep pink or magenta.
 It is native to the southern Cape Provinces of South Africa.
 A geophyte with a bulb that is often gummy, it can reach 20 cm in height, and is found growing both on rocky outcrops and in flat areas.